Bow Wow (That's My Name)

-"Bow Wow (That's My Name)" is the second single from Lil' Bow Wow's debut album Beware of Dog.
-It features fellow rapper Snoop Dogg.
+"Bow Wow (That's My Name)" is the second single from American rapper Lil' Bow Wow's debut album, Beware of Dog.
+It features fellow rapper Snoop Dogg and was released on October 31, 2000.
+The song peaked at number 21 on the US Billboard Hot 100 and was Bow Wow's first major international hit, becoming a top-10 hit in Australia and eight European countries, including France and the Netherlands, where it peaked at number two.

-Song info
+Composition

-It samples "Dernier Domicile Connu" originally recorded by François de Roubaix and "Atomic Dog" by George Clinton.
+"Bow Wow (That's My Name)" samples "Dernier Domicile Connu", originally recorded by François de Roubaix, and "Atomic Dog" by George Clinton.